Primary-age students love learning through songs!

 I created this unit to help my students learn about his life as we learn his steps and his legacy.

-Start with the book "Rap a Tap Tap" (affiliate link) by Leo and Diane Dillon.
+Start with the book "Rap a Tap Tap" by Leo and Diane Dillon.

 Then show students these quote posters.